JPaonaskar/Background-Oriented-Schlieren/README.md

 > Use `s` to save the current frame

 > [!TIP]
-> The save resolution can be set seperately with `_save...` arguments
+> The save resolution can be set seperately with `save_...` arguments

 ### 4.2.
 Module: schlieren